Sayyed23/C.H.I.C.H.A/README.md

-# Welcome to your CHCTBOT project
+# Welcome to your CHATBOT project

 ## Project info